-l - · ъ с 144.00 Level 4 Range from Range from: Written report 0 1 discussion Re-education and copy of record without a need between and process Letter of to know.
-For example, instructor and improvement; Misconduct accessing the record of student/intern to to disciplinary filed in student a friend or family program chair, sanctions as: file and copy member out of Associate Dean, Reprimand; sent to curiosity without a Dean, or Risk removal from legitimate need to Management clinical site; or UW-Green Bay know the information.
-Officer convening Privacy Officer, a committee to probation or Office of the Dean address action. other of Students disciplinary action up to expulsion.
-Level 5 Accessing and using patient information for personal use or gain or to harm another individual.
+accessing a patient's record without a need to know.
+For example, accessing the record of a friend or family member out of curiosity without a legitimate need to know the information. probation or Written report and copy of Letter of Misconduct filed in student file and copy sent to UW-Green Bay Privacy Officer, Office of the Dean of Students Level 5 Accessing and using patient information for personal use or gain or to harm another individual.
 Notification to program chair, Associate Dean, Dean, and Risk Management Officer.
 Dean convenes committee to address action.
 Range from: Removal from program; to disciplinary sanctions as: Probation; suspension; expulsion Written report to and copy of letter of Misconduct filed in student file and UWGB Privacy Officer, Office of the Dean of Students